MinRegret/minregret.github.io/_posts/2023-01-14-meta-optimization.md

+---
-# Meta Optimization, adaptive gradient methods and parameter-free optimization
+title: Meta Optimization, adaptive gradient methods and parameter-free optimization
+---

 by Xinyi Chen and Elad Hazan